Global decision support for COVID-19 patients

 Basic prerequisites for the use of CytoSorb therapy

-- CytoSorb is to be employed as an adjunctive therapy to lower cytokine storm, not as a primary therapy
+- CytoSorb is to be employed as an adjunctive therapy to reduce effects caused by a cytokine storm, not as a primary therapy

 removing the virus.
-Due to its concentration dependency CytoSorb does not completely eliminate cytokines from the body but rebalances the immune system to more physiologic levels.
+Due to its concentration dependency CytoSorb does not completely eliminate inflammatory mediators from the body but rebalances the immune system to more physiologic levels.

 Alternatively, use in stand-alone hemoperfusion is possible.